0x4kB/micro_httpd/README.md

-A minimalistic http 1.0 webserver, statically linked 3864Bytes.
+A minimalistic http 1.0 webserver, linked static 4kB.

 Capable to serve directory listings and convert markdown files on the fly via 'lowdown'.

-Usage: micro_httpd serverroot port
+Usage: micro_httpd serverroot [port] [restrict to uid]

 micro_https /var/html 4080

 -> http://localhost:4080

+[restrict to uid] is optional, if supplied, only files with that owner's uid are served.

 To create directory listings and convert markdown files,